Interhaptics/UnrealEngine_CoreSDK/README.md

-To import the Interhaptics SDK into Unreal Engine, follow these steps:
+To import the Interhaptics SDK into Unreal Engine, follow these steps (Steps 1-3 are for the Interhaptics plugin from the GitHub repository):

 1. Go YourProject folder and create a Plugins folder here (YourProject/Plugins).
 2. Go inside the Plugins folder and clone the repository here.